Lossless Strichartz estimates on rectangular tori over short time intervals: Abstract

 \section{Abstract}

-We prove lossless Strichartz estimates at the critical exponent $q_c = \frac{2(n+1)}{n-1}$ on the square torus for the Schr\"{o}dinger equation with frequency localized initial data on small time windows with length depending on the frequency parameter $\lambda$.
-This work improves on previous results of Burq-Gerard-Tzvetkov \cite{bgtstrichartzmanifold} for general manifolds, and Blair-Huang-Sogge \cite{BlairHuangSoggeStrichartz} and Huang-Sogge \cite{HuangSoggeStrichartz} for manifolds of nonpositive curvature by showing that we can take the time interval to be of length $\lambda^{-\delta_n}$ for some $\delta_n \in (0,1)$ depending on the dimension of the manifold.
-The proof uses Tao’s bilinear restriction theorem for the paraboloid \cite{taobilinear} and an iteration argument over multiple scales which takes advantage of improved kernel estimates arising from the Fourier multiplier decomposition we employ.
+We prove lossless Strichartz estimates at the critical exponent $q_c = \frac{2(n+1)}{n-1}$ and the endpoint exponent pair $\left(2,\frac{2(n-1)}{n-3}\right)$ for the Schr\"{o}dinger equation on rectangular tori of dimension $n-1$ with frequency localized initial data on small time windows with length depending on the frequency parameter $\lambda \gg 1$.
+This work improves on previous results of Burq-Gerard-Tzvetkov \cite{bgtstrichartzmanifold} for general compact manifolds and Blair-Huang-Sogge \cite{BlairHuangSoggeStrichartz} and Huang-Sogge \cite{HuangSoggeStrichartz} for compact manifolds of nonpositive curvature by showing that we can take the time interval to be of length $\lambda^{-\delta_n}$ for some $\delta_n \in (0,1)$ depending on the dimension of the torus.
+The proof uses Tao’s bilinear restriction theorem for the paraboloid from \cite{taobilinear} and an iteration argument over multiple scales that takes advantage of improved kernel estimates arising from the Fourier multiplier decomposition we employ.